 You’ll find a reputable roof contractor

-They’ll go over the claim and supplement anything missing if needed
+They’ll go over the claim and provide a list of what should be supplemented if anything missing

-The supplemented claim will be sent back to the insurance company for approval
+You'll send the supplemented claim back to the insurance company for approval

-If approved, your roof replacement is ready to be scheduled
+If approved, your entire roof replacement will be covered

 Keep in mind that the steps listed here are based on your insurance company, policy, and roofing contractor, so it won’t be the exact same for every homeowner.
 This list only demonstrates all the moving pieces behind the scenes when you file an insurance claim and that the process will take time.